Tara Sutaria

 Tara Sutaria (born 19 November 1995) is an Indian actress and singer who works in Hindi films.
-She began her career as a singer in Disney India's reality show Big Bada Boom (2010) and transitioned to acting with the channel's sitcoms The Suite Life of Karan & Kabir (2012) and Oye Jassie (2013).
+She began her career as a singer in Disney India's reality show Big Bada Boom (2010) and transitioned to acting with the channel's sitcoms The Suite Life of Karan and Kabir (2012) and Oye Jassie (2013).
 Sutaria made her film debut in 2019 with Student of the Year 2, for which she won the Zee Cine Award for Best Female Debut.
 She then played the leading lady in the androcentric action films Marjaavaan (2019) and Ek Villain Returns (2022).
-An against-type performance came in the survival thriller Apurva (2023).
+An against-type performance for Sutaria came in the survival thriller Apurva (2023) and she has since starred in the Kannada action film Toxic (2026).

 Early life and education

 Tara Sutaria was born on 19 November 1995 in Mumbai.
 Her father, Himanshu Sutaria, is a Hindu, and her mother, Tina Sutaria, is a Zoroastrian belonging to the Parsi community.
 Her name means "star" in Sanskrit.
 She has a twin sister named Pia.
 Both trained in classical ballet, modern dance and Latin American dances at the School of Classical Ballet and Western Dance, Royal Academy of Dance, United Kingdom and the Imperial Society for Teachers of Dancing, United Kingdom.
 She has been a professional singer since she was seven years old, having sung in operas and competitions since then.
 She received bachelor's degree in Mass Media from St. Andrew's College of Arts, Science and Commerce.